• +1 (778) 384 2800

 A PIR (Passive Infrared) sensor is an electronic sensor that detects infrared (IR) light radiating from objects in its field of view.

 The PIR infrared sensor is commonly used in motion detectors, security alarms, and automatic lighting systems.
-PIR sensors are “passive” because they don’t emit any energy themselves; they detect changes in infrared radiation emitted by objects, like humans or animals, as they move.
+PIR infrared sensors are “passive” because they don’t emit any energy themselves; they detect changes in infrared radiation emitted by objects, like humans or animals, as they move.

 Here’s a more detailed explanation:

-• How it works:
+• How PIR infrared sensor works:

-PIR sensors have two slots made of a special infrared-sensitive material.
+PIR infrared sensors have two slots made of a special infrared-sensitive material.
 When a warm object, like a person, moves into the sensor’s field of view, it interrupts the infrared radiation detected by one slot more than the other, causing a “change” that triggers the sensor.

 • Applications: